tww-software/py_ais_nmea/README.md

 ### To read NMEA sentences from a file:
 1. go to File > Open
 2. browse to the file to open and click 'Open'
+3. if you have selected a plain NMEA0183 text file containing Type 4 messages, a window will appear allowing you to choose an AIS Base Station to use as a timing reference

 A sample NMEA 0183 text file has been included for testing.
 It is called 'sample_nmea.txt'.
 This text file contains 10296 NMEA sentences and 10027 AIS messages of 12 different types.